 Number nine in order of height in the Adirondacks; Basin sits in the middle of what is considered the most spectacular stretch of trail in the area.
-This trail has many sections of steep rock, crosses a good deal of open ground and is very treacherous when wet or ice covered.
-In winter the odd cornice is know to form along this ridge if conditions are right.
-There are number of narrow ledges that have to be traversed with some exposure and as such extreme caution must be take in these sections as any fall would be fatal.
+This trail has many sections of steep rock, crosses a good deal of open ground and is very treacherous when wet or ice-covered.
+In winter the odd cornice is known to form along this ridge if conditions are right.
+There are a number of narrow ledges that have to be traversed with some exposure and as such extreme caution must be taken in these sections as any fall would be fatal.

 Not a traverse you would want to do with backpacks much better to take one of the many alternate routes around this section of trail and do this section as a day trip or hike it in reverse direction from Haystack to Gothics E to W with packs.

 As a peak, it stands out quite dramatically with a great bare and rugged area on its W side.
 One also has a great view of Gothics, Marcy, and the W side of Haystack.
 Unfortunately, trees obscure the view to the S.

 While on the trail keep an eye out for the large bolt placed in the rock by Verplanck Colvin during the 1876 survey near the E side of the summit.